jonstephens85/nurec-lw-benchhub/README.md

 ### 2.1 Open the USDZ in Isaac Sim

-Launch Isaac Sim 5.0+, new empty stage, **File → Import** the `convert.usdz` from your 3DGUT output.
+Launch Isaac Sim 5.0+, new empty stage, **File > Open** the `convert.usdz` (or whatever you named the USDZ file) from your 3DGUT output.
 The splat appears as a NuRec volume prim.
 You can navigate with WASD or right-click drag.

 The splat almost certainly won't be at the right orientation, height, or scale relative to world origin.
 That's the next two steps.